turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 I recommend not testing state changes in `componentDidMount`.
 It gets complex fast, and even once you mock out what `getIdeas` returns, you can run into race conditions where asserting things about state doesn't always work.
 However, you **should** test that state has updated with other async methods you have created.
 </section>

+#### Mocking Out our API Calls Functions
+We've already tested all of the functions within our `apiCalls.js` file - we know they work.
+However, to utilize them in our `App.js`, they need to be `jest` functions in order to work with them!

 `App.js` is bringing in `getIdeas` from `./apiCalls.js`.
 We can trick App into using mocked functions instead of the real ones!

 When we export all our fetch functions from the real `apiCalls.js`, each of those functions is being added to an object, and that object is what we're importing at the top of `App.js`.